cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 3 directories, 8 files
 ```

+Don't worry if you're not familiar with the C programming language or the
+[CMake](https://cmake.org/) build system.
+This article does not assume any
+knowledge about these.
+The technique shown here applies to any programming
+language and build system, and should be straightforward to translate.

 ## Writing Dockerfiles

 ▶ **[View code](https://github.com/cjolowicz/docker-incremental-build-example/commit/d7b93f1)**

+Let's start by writing a Dockerfile for each of the two executables.

-The Dockerfiles for the two executables are almost identical: They install the
+The Dockerfiles are almost identical: They install the build requirements, copy
-build requirements, copy the source tree, and build the binaries and packages.
+the source tree, and build the binaries and packages.
+At the end, each
-At the end, each Dockerfile installs the package containing its executable, and
+Dockerfile installs the package containing its executable, and sets it as the
-sets it as the command to be executed when running the image.
+command to be executed when running the image.

 ```Dockerfile
 FROM debian:stretch-slim